yandex/yatagan/README.md

 ## Yatagan vs Dagger API reference

+The table below describes the native Yatagan API surface.
+Experimental Dagger compatibility mode (`yatagan.experimental.enableDaggerCompatibility=true`) can recognize many core `dagger.*` annotations and framework types to support gradual migration, but it is best-effort rather than a strict drop-in replacement.

 | Dagger2 API (`dagger.**`)              | Status in Yatagan | Notes                                         |
 |----------------------------------------|-------------------|-----------------------------------------------|
 | `@Component`                           | 🟢 as is          |                                               |